(781) 786-2662

 Clean Energy & Clean Technology

-• MA’s offshore wind power potential is among the highest in the U.S.; MA is positioned to be a major contributor of new offshore capacity over the next three years.
+• MA’s offshore wind power potential is among the highest in the U.S.; MA is positioned to be a larger contributor of new offshore capacity in the next 5 years (expected to increase to 27th nationally in wind capacity from its current ranking, 36th).

 • MA has been among the leading states in large-scale battery expansion over the past five years, currently ranked 7th.